Super Bowl 50: Second half

-The Panthers seemed primed to score on their opening drive of the second half when Newton completed a 45-yard pass to Ted Ginn Jr., which was the longest pass play of the game for either team, on the Denver 35-yard line on their second offensive play.
-However, the Broncos defense halted the drive on the 26-yard line, and it ended with no points when Graham Gano hit the right upright on a 44-yard field goal attempt.
-After the miss, Manning completed a pair of passes to Emmanuel Sanders for gains of 25 and 22 yards, setting up McManus's 33-yard field goal that gave the Broncos a 16–7 lead.
-Carolina got off to another strong start after the kickoff, with Newton completing a 42-yard pass to Corey Brown.
+The Panthers seemed primed to score on their opening drive of the second half when Newton completed a 45-yard pass to wide receiver Ted Ginn Jr., which was the longest pass play of the game for either team, to reach the Denver 35-yard line on their second offensive play.
+However, the Broncos' defense halted the drive on the 26-yard line, and it ended with no points when kicker Graham Gano hit the right upright on a 44-yard field goal attempt.
+After the miss, Manning completed a pair of passes to wide receiver Emmanuel Sanders for gains of 25 and 22 yards, setting up McManus's 33-yard field goal that increased the Broncos' lead to 16–7.
+Carolina got off to another strong start after the kickoff, with Newton completing a 42-yard pass to Brown.
 But once again they came up empty, this time as a result of a Newton pass that bounced off the hands of Ginn and was intercepted by safety T. J. Ward.
-Ward fumbled the ball deep in Denver territory during the return, but Trevathan was able to recover the ball enabling Denver to keep possession.
+Ward fumbled the ball while being tackled by Tolbert during the return, but Trevathan was able to recover the ball enabling Denver to keep possession.

-There would be no more scoring in the third quarter, but early in the fourth, the Broncos drove to the Panthers 41-yard line.
-On the next play, Ealy knocked the ball out of Manning's hand as he was winding up for a pass, and then recovered it for Carolina on the 50-yard line.
-A 16-yard reception by Devin Funchess and a 12-yard run by Stewart then set up Gano's 39-yard field goal, cutting the Panthers deficit to one score at 16–10.
+The teams exchanged punts again shortly before the end of the third quarter, but early in the fourth, the Broncos drove to the Carolina 41-yard line.
+On the next play, Ealy knocked the ball out of Manning's hand as he was winding up for a pass, and recovered it for Carolina at midfield.
+A 16-yard reception by wide receiver Devin Funchess and a 12-yard run by Stewart then set up Gano's 39-yard field goal, cutting the Panthers' deficit to one score at 16–10.
 The next three drives of the game would end in punts.